qq2383/queue/README.md

 ```
 func (q *Queue) Font() any
 ```
-Font return the value of the last node in the queue
+Font return the value of the first node in the queue

 ```
 func (q *Queue) Pop() (any, error)
 ```
-Retrieve the value of the first node in the queue and remove it
+Return the value of the first node in the queue and remove it

 ```
 func (q *Queue) Popend() (any, error)
 ```
-Retrieve the value of the last node in the queue and remove it
+Returns the value of the last node in the queue and deletes it

 ```
 func (q *Queue) Put(v any)